-Cognitive learning theory establishes the relationship between cognitive environmental cues and expectation.
+Cognitive learning theory establishes the relationship between cognitive environmental cues and expectations.
 The cognitive approach emphasizes the positive and free will aspect of human behaviour.
 Cognition refers to an individual's ideas, thoughts, knowledge, interpretations understanding about himself and his environment.
 According to this theory learner forms a cognitive structure in memory, preserves and organics information about the various events that occur in a learning situation.
-To prove cognitive approach Tolman trained a rat to turn right in a T maze in order to obtain food.
+To prove cognitive approach, Tolman trained a rat to turn right in a T maze in order to obtain food.
 Then he started the rat from the opposite part of the maze in order to obtain food.
-Then he started the rat from the opposite part of the maze, according to operant conditioning theory the rat should having turned right because of past conditioning.
-But the rat instead turned towards where the food had been placed.
+Then he started the rat from the opposite part of the maze in order to obtain food.
+Then he started the rat from the opposite part of the rat instead turned towards where the food had been placed.
 This experiment concluded that the rat formed a cognitive map to figure out how to get the food and reinforcement was not a precondition for learning to take place.